ggiorchem/ggSimulator/README.md

 ## License
 The program is free to use for NON-commercial purposes.
 For commercial use please contact the author at gallios@chem.auth.gr.
-If you don’t add a license, GitHub treats the project as “all rights reserved” by default.
+(c) Copyright owner is Prof.George Gallios, “all rights reserved”.

 ## Contact
-If users should report bugs or request features, add an email or GitHub Issues link here. gallios@chem.auth.gr
+Please report bugs to gallios@chem.auth.gr